Getting started with Git on fortrabbit

 pull.
 If you don't know Git, yet, we recommend to go ahead and learn the basics.
 You will profit from it either way — whether you keep using fortrabbit or not.
 It's a cornerstone of todays software development.
 For developers not used to the shell it might not be very intuitive to start with, but once you got started it soon becomes very, very handy for all kinds of things besides deploying to fortrabbit.
 There are many good tutorials out there in the interwebs to get started.
 For example:

 - Try Git in your browser for free

 - Guides & ebook from Git Tower

 - and many more

 To use Git, you need to have it installed on your local machine.
 You might already have Git: open a terminal window and type

-Good news: you most likely already have it installed.
+git --version.
+Good news for macOS and Linux users: you most likely already have it installed.

 - Stack Overflow: Difference between Gits for Windows

 - Beanstalk Git Windows install guides with SSH key setup

 Once you have everything setup and working you can have a look at how to use Git with fortrabbit: